donaldsonlab/Documents/Hardware Docs/RC_DeepLabCut_Instructions.md

 ```
  deeplabcut.create_labeled_video(config_path,[‘fullpath/afolderofvideos’], videotype='.mp4', filtered=True)
 ```
-You can also optionally add a skeleton to connect points and/or add a history of points for visualization.
+You can also optionally add a skeleton to connect points and/or add a history of points for visualization:
 ```
 deeplabcut.create_labeled_video(config_path,[‘fullpath/afolderofvideos’], videotype='.mp4', draw_skeleton=True)
 ```